jeftegoes/AwsOverview/AWS Elastic Beanstalk.md

 - Versions that are currently used won't be deleted.
 - Option not to delete the source bundle in S3 to prevent data loss.

-# 8. Elastic Beanstalk Extensions
+# 8. Elastic Beanstalk Extensions (Customizations)

 - A zip file containing our code must be deployed to Elastic Beanstalk.
 - All the parameters set in the UI can be configured with code using files.
 - Requirements:
-  - in the .ebextensions/ directory in the root of source code.
+  - In the .ebextensions / directory in the root of source code.
   - YAML / JSON format.
-  - .config extensions (example: logging.config).
+  - **.config** extensions (example: logging.config).
   - Able to modify some default settings using: option_settings.
   - Ability to add resources such as RDS, ElastiCache, DynamoDB, etc...
 - Resources managed by .ebextensions get deleted if the environment goes away.